 One idea for a handy circle template is to use an old CD to trace.
 They are the perfect size and help place the center pupil circle too.
 Plus, CDs are not good for landfills as they are made of materials that don’t decompose.
-They make great repurposed art room tools and come in handy in many different ways.
+If those are not around, many lids like those on large yogurt containers work great too.